aKaReZa75/aKaReZa75/README.md

-> [!CAUTION]
-> This document is currently being written and has not been completed yet.

 # 👋🏽 Hi there, I'm aKaReZa 👨🏽‍💻
 I am an electrical engineer with expertise in designing, programming, assembling, troubleshooting, and repairing electronic circuits.
 I am passionate about learning new things, sharing knowledge with others, and collaborating in teams to tackle challenges and achieve common goals.